ProIntegritate/IOCs/README.md

 *The new files are called **iocs_V3_yyyy-mm-dd**, **V3** denoting that the new fields and format are in use*

-*Note: From 2020-Jan-07 Richhashes are compatible with YARA rules (pe.rich_signature.clear_data), before that they used ANOTHER format which **wasn't compatible** and could only be used for pivoting within the data.*
+*Note 1: From 2020-Jan-07 Richhashes are compatible with YARA rules (pe.rich_signature.clear_data), before that they used ANOTHER format which **wasn't compatible** and could only be used for pivoting within the data.*

-*Note: Some of these files are legitimate files, like PuTTY which is by itself harmless and a legitemate tool, but sometimes tools are abused and become part of a malware campaign, if you find a legit tool and nobody know why it is there, you should investigate.*
+*Note 2: A very low amount (single digit) of these files are legitimate non mallicious files, like PuTTY which is by itself harmless and a legitemate tool, but sometimes tools are abused and become part of a malware campaign, if you find a legit tool and nobody know why it is there, you should investigate.*